 Euron Greyjoy has the power to control dragons.

 Euron was really talked up as a big bad in the lead-up to this season, and that didn’t really pan out.
 He’s mostly just been an obnoxious Ewan McGregor lookalike with bad eyeliner and a comical evil laugh.
 He’s got a chance to be a more substantial factor in the final season though, if Dragonbinder, the man-sized, potentially dragon-controlling horn he has in the books, makes an appearance.
-He didn’t seem much impressed by Dany in the pit, and we’ve already seen one dragon fall under the control of another.
+He didn’t seem much impressed by Dany in the pit, and we’ve already seen one dragon fall under the control of someone/thing else.
 This one might have legs.

 The Iron Bank will betray Cersei.